Warehouse Barcode Systems: Setup and Best Practices

 Location Labels

-Every storage position in your warehouse needs a unique, scannable identifier:
+Every storage position in your warehouse needs its own unique, scannable identifier:

 - Rack locations: Each bay, level, and position (e.g., A-01-03-B = Aisle A, Bay 01, Level 03, Position B)